tokdaniel/js-test/tasks/2. Fibonacci - recursive/README.md

 ## Tips & Tricks
  * It doesn't make the outer function recursive, if you define and/or call another recursive function inside.
+ * Returning these in an array makes it somewhat harder, you should fiddle around with different approaches